MatthewDLudwig/NimiqWrapper/README.md

 ## General Details
 ### Getting Started
-In order to construct the NimiqWrapper object, two objects are required.
+In order to fully connect to the Nimiq Network,, two objects are required.
 The first is the `InitInfo` object and the second is the `HandlerFunctions` object.
 The `InitInfo` object is meant to contain information on the wallet, mining address, and other information needed to connect to the Nimiq Network.
+This object will be passed to the connect(...) function of the NimiqWrapper object.
 The `HandlerFunctions` object is meant to contain the callback functions used to obtain information from the wrapper.
+This object will be passed to the constructor of the NimiqWrapper object.
 Descriptions of the possible fields in each object are given below, and if not present default values will be used.

 ### InitInfo Object
  * walletSeed